FAIRmat-NFDI/pynxtools/docs/reference/built-in-readers.md

-# Built-in readers
+# Built-in `pynxtools` readers

-There exists a number of [readers](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/src/pynxtools/dataconverter/readers) directly in pynxtools.
+There exists a number of [readers](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/src/pynxtools/dataconverter/readers) directly in `pynxtools`.
 These are typically used either as superclasses for new reader implementations or for generic reading purposes not directly related to any specific technique.

 ## The [BaseReader](https://github.com/FAIRmat-NFDI/pynxtools/blob/master/src/pynxtools/dataconverter/readers/base/reader.py)